VSE Corporation

+VSE Corporation is a leading provider of aftermarket distribution and repair services.
+Operating through its two key segments, VSE significantly enhances the productivity and longevity of its customers' high-value, business-critical assets.
+The aviation segment is a leading provider of aftermarket parts distribution and maintenance, repair, and overhaul (MRO) services for components and engine accessories to commercial, business, and general aviation operators.
+The fleet segment specializes in part distribution, engineering solutions, and supply chain management services catered to the medium and heavy-duty fleet market.

 Business units (sectors)

 VSE was incorporated in Delaware in 1959 and the parent company serves as a centralized managing and consolidating entity for three operating groups, each of which consists of one or more wholly owned subsidiaries or unincorporated divisions.
 VSE's operating segments include: